vijay033/Deeplearning4j/README.md

 # WordVectorReader and WordVectorSaver, overrides the funtion of library in order to solve the dependencies
 # Tried to solve encodeBase64/decodeBase64 compatibility issue between android and java: https://github.com/auth0/java-jwt/issues/131
 # Data Set Source : http://www.gutenberg.org/

+# If you see below issue try with high end devices

 # ISSUE DISCUSSION
 https://gitter.im/deeplearning4j/deeplearning4j/archives/2016/09/06